jamus/orbitq-explorer/docs/adr/0003-canvas-layout-band-registry.md

 - `enabledBands` — logical toggle state; changing it triggers the canvas animation
 - `visibleBands` — what is actually rendered; lags behind `enabledBands` during transition

-Separating the two enforces the sequencing rule: animate the canvas into its new layout *before* revealing a band (toggle ON), and hide the band *before* animating back (toggle OFF).
+Separating the two enforces the sequencing rule: animate the canvas into its new layout _before_ revealing a band (toggle ON), and hide the band _before_ animating back (toggle OFF).
 This prevents content from overflowing its allocated space during the transition.

 ## How to add a new band

-**1. Declare it in `BAND_REGISTRY`:**
+**1. Declare it in `BAND_REGISTRY` inside `useCanvasBands.ts`:**

 ```ts
 const BAND_REGISTRY = {